An overview of my experiences. Scroll all the way down for a skill summary.

 Experience Planning

-As part of the Experience Planning team, I was responsible for the design of new features across several new and emerging mobile platforms, as well as supporting the yearly cycle of strategic planning through concept design and prototyping.
+As part of the Experience Planning team, I was responsible for the design of features across several new and emerging mobile platforms, as well as supporting the yearly cycle of strategic planning through concept design and prototyping.

 Computer Graphics Lab, UCSF